brucou/movie-search-app/article/article.md

 ## Conclusion
 Modelling user interfaces' behaviour with explicit state machines produces robust and maintainable interfaces.
-That is the reason behind their success in safety-critical software for embedded systems (nuclear plants. aeronautics, etc.).
+That is the reason behind their success in safety-critical software for embedded systems (nuclear plants. air flight systems, etc.).
 Additionally, it allows to reason easily about, and update, complex behaviours.
 That is why the technique is popular in modelization of the complex behaviour of game agents.
 The automatic test and code generation can also translate in improved productivity of the development process (less debugging, and less code to write).